-What this argument shows is that the de Rham cochain complex is \mathbf{G} acyclic with respect to natural homotopy equivalence in Part.
-The Poincaré Lemma shows that the de Rham complex is contractible on convex subspaces of \mathbf{R}^n .
-The same argument as used previously shows that the canonical map from the de Rham complex to the smooth cochain complex is a homotopy equivalence on open subspaces of euclidean spaces and then on all paracompact manifolds.
+What this argument shows is that the de Rham cochain complex is G acyclic with respect to natural homotopy equivalence in Part.
+The Poincaré Lemma shows that the de Rham complex is contractible on convex subspaces of \mathbb{R}^n .
+The same argument as used previously shows that the canonical map from the de Rham complex to the smooth